 To make curves where segments of different type are joined with identical tangents, you can press the y key whenever you are starting a new segment: this will set the coordinate system centered at the starting point of the segment, and aligned with the tangent to the previous segment.

 A subpath consists of a sequence of segments.
-Each segment is either a straight line segment, an elliptic arc, a quadratic Bézier spline, a cubic Bézier spline, or a uniform cubic B-spline.
+Each segment is either a straight line segment, an elliptic arc, or a spline of one of the three supported types.